DiegoRodriguez2018/market-place-rails-project/README.md

 ### 17. Describe the way tasks are allocated and tracked in your project.
 We decided to use GitHub Projects to manage our tasks.
 Before start, each morning we had a chat to discuss what were the goals for the day and what each team member is working on.
 We also discussed what were the current issues we were facing and then as a team created a few issues in GitHub and allocated a responsible team member.

-Communication continued during the day but usually everyone was assinged different tasks and everytime we completed an important stage we added a commit comment to close the issue in GitHub.
+Communication continued during the day but usually everyone was assigned different tasks and every-time we completed an important stage we added a commit comment to close the issue in GitHub.

 ### 18. Discuss how Agile methodology is being implemented in your project.
-We implemented agile methodolgy by:
+We implemented agile methodology by:
 * Regularly testing our app
 * Deploying and getting customer feedback early.
 * Focusing in software functionality first.